Christine Bongo

 Christine Bongo Lumengu (born 24 July 1988), known as Christine Bongo, is a DR Congolese footballer who plays as a midfielder.
 She has been a member of the DR Congo women's national team.

 Club career

 Bongo has played for La Colombe Brazzaville in the Republic of the Congo and for Force Terrestre in the Democratic Republic of the Congo.

+Awards

+She participated in the FIFA women's world cup qualifiers in 2007 to the final stage.

 International career

 Bongo was capped for the DR Congo at senior level during the 2006 African Women's Championship.